Tipser/slate/source/includes/_tipser-react-elements.md

 #### `TipserElement`
 Generic Element that can render any Contentful content that's fed as a prop to the element.

-#### `Product`
-Element that renders the product title based on Tipser product ID passed to the `productId` prop.

-The `Product` element supports two display modes (controlled by `viewMode` prop):

-- Large product title with variant selector and "add to cart" button, if `viewMode="full"` (default)
-- Small product title which when clicked opens a product dialog, if `viewMode="compact"`

-#### `Cart`
-Element that displays the number of items in your cart and gives the user a way to open the checkout dialog.

-#### `Store`
-Element that displays the store consisting of all your collections.

-The `Store` element accepts additional `inlineMenu` prop, which renders mobile menu items inline, as opposed to the default dropdown one.

 ### All configuration options of Tipser React Elements